How to Create a Great Resume for Teaching English Abroad

 Although you likely already have a resume, you should review and amend it, keeping in mind that you are now applying for a teaching position.
 Perhaps you were a superb stereo salesman or the best loan processor in your department.
 Now, however, you need to highlight whatever skills you can which say with confidence: “And I'd be a great English teacher!”
 Think about the ads you saw online.
 What are schools looking for in applicants?

-As you may never have taught English before, you may be at a bit of a loss as to how to begin.
+As you may never have taught English before, you may be at a loss as to how to begin.
 Actually, you probably have more relevant experience than you might at first imagine.
 Here are some items you might include in your resume:

 - If you have completed a TEFL/CELTA certification course, be sure to mention that at the very top of the Education section.
 If you haven’t yet completed the course, you can still include it, noting the planned completion date.